-Born in 1973, to a very small mining town nestled in the Rocky Mountains of Colorado West of Boulder, Matthew Gurnsey was raised to crisp high altitude air, hard work, and particularly to an early love of music.
-His father, a hard rock miner had built his own log cabin above the town where he savored the tranquility and freedom afforded by his lifestyle.
+At a very early age, Matthew arrived in the U.S.A. and was raised to crisp high altitude air, hard work, and particularly to an early love of music.
+His Father, a hard rock miner built his own log cabin above the town where he savored the tranquility and freedom afforded by this lifestyle.

 Matthew had quite a shock coming out of his Montessori school when he was placed back in the public school system for Jr. High (age 13 – 15).
 He immersed himself in the study of fine arts, his family sent him to a school out of his normal district because of it’s excellent fine arts program.
 Matthew sang in every choir he could find, the Jr. High had two audition only choirs, Madrigals and Jazz which met after school, he juggled them with whatever theater rehearsals were going on at the time, and made money on the side by running the schools light and sound system for special interest groups renting the theater in its off hours.

-Matthew’s latest CD is appropriately titled “Hard Times”.
+Matthew’s next CD was appropriately titled “Hard Times”.

 Matthew enjoys eating homemade ice cream, walking his new dog (a Newfoundland/Malamute mix named after St. Brendan the Navigator), and playing music in front of the fireplace.
-After a year’s recovery and hiatus, Matthew is writing music again, has shows scheduled within Colorado and is starting to tour nationally again.
+After a year’s recovery and hiatus, Matthew began writing music again, has shows scheduled, and is starting to tour nationally again.